All Disciplines

 There are no requirements for a teaching/research ratio, as this depends on the interests of and agreement between the scholar and the host institution.

 The Professional Project activity type provides professionals and artists in various fields the opportunity to interact with relevant organizations to further their career goals.
 Professional Projects may include visits to organizations in the applicant's field, practical experience in day-to-day operations, public lectures, artist residencies, or other appropriate professional activities.
-For more information, FAQs available here.
+Details on award activities are available on our site.

 Applicants are required to arrange an appropriate academic or professional affiliation prior to submitting their application.
 Please contact US Programs Officer, Ikram Boukhari at i.boukhari@fulbright.ma with a cc to Executive Director, Dr. Rebecca Geffner at r.geffner@fulbright.ma and Deputy Director, Hafsa El Bastami at h.elbastami@fulbright.ma at the Fulbright Commission in Rabat for assistance in identifying possible host institutions.
 Applicants should send a proposed research abstract and CV when requesting assistance in host institution recommendations.
 The Commission can only make recommendations.
 It is up to the applicant to establish communication and obtain appropriate affiliation, pending the host institution's interest.